 Consumer: Paul is targeted as a leading junior for many of the most significant consumer law cases and has appeared in the County Court, High Court and Court of Appeal.
 His work involves vast experience of credit hire cases, including those of the greatest value and / or significance, including the seminal case of Burdis v Livsey.
 His work also involves issues arising under the Consumer Credit Act, the Package Tour Regulations, the flight cancellation Regulations (EU Regulation 261/2004), the Sale of Goods Act, the Supply of Goods and Services Act and the Consumer Protection Act.

-Employment: whilst his practice has moved away from employment work, Paul has significant experience of employment litigation (mostly instructed by Respondents) and has made a great number of appearances in the Tribunal and Employment Appeal Tribunal.
-He has also appeared in the Court of Appeal.
+Employment: Paul has steered his practice away from employment to concentrate on the above mentioned areas.
+However, Paul has significant experience of employment litigation (mostly instructed by Respondents) and has made a great number of appearances in the Tribunal and Employment Appeal Tribunal.
+Paul continues to act for clients pro bono via the Bar Pro Bono Unit and has recently appeared in the Court of Appeal concerning the National Minimum Wage provisions.